ZenFutral/CV/README.md

 - Defined new IT employee training procedures; reducing onboarding time by over 20%.
 - Assisted CTO, CISO, and Director of IT with maintaining organization compliance and operation.

 My time with EAW was exciting and dynamic.
 I had opportunities to work with a wide array of people and skill sets.
 During the course of my employment, the company was actively dealing with the impacts of Covid-19 on their workforce.
-My time ended abruptly during a mass IT Exodus and restructuring following legal actions against a core manager.
-I left on great terms, considering the larger situation my boss's, employee's, and I were operating in.
+My time ended abruptly during a mass IT Exodus and restructuring.

 ## T1 Systems Administrator - Eminent Technical Solutions